 If any adjustments have been discussed and agreed prior to your return, these should be captured within the Return-to-Work documentation.
-When considering any potential adjustments line managers should consult with a member of the HR team, and give consideration to:
+When considering any potential adjustments managers should consult with a member of the People Team, and consider:

 - The reason for the adjustment

 - The duration of the adjustment

 - The operational impact of the adjustment

 - The potential cost of the adjustment

-- Any medical or Occupational Health guidance
+- Any Occupational Health guidance

-3.3 Occupational Health
+6.9 Occupational Health Advice

 One way of supporting you during a period of sickness absence is to engage with our Occupational Health provider and subsequently organise a medical assessment.
-This is often utilised during periods of long-term absence or where there has been frequent, short-term absences for the same reason.
-For us, it is also utilised in order to support your ongoing attendance at work.
+This is often utilised during periods of long-term absence or where there have been frequent, short-term absences for the same reason.
+For us, it is also utilised to support your ongoing attendance at work.

 The purpose of an Occupational Health appointment is to obtain advice on your condition, any adjustments that may help you return to work and to help prevent future occurrences of absence.
-Occupational Health may seek input from your own medical practitioners in order to provide the Association with more detailed information.
+Occupational Health may seek input from your own medical practitioners to provide Hanover with more detailed information.